4km3/hms/docs/day1/containers/slides/containers.md

 docker push MyNginx:0.0.1
 ```

-We generate a Dockerfile from our nginx server and copy files
+Generate a Dockerfile from our nginx server and copy files
 ```
 FROM MyNginx:0.0.1 			# Dockers hierarchy.
 Where it comes from.